sannat17/ConferenceManager/phase1/README.md

 ######2.2.4.3 - main menu
 This function works the exact same way as 2.1.4.3 except the user will be return to the main menu in 2.2.

-####2.3 - Using the program as a Speaker
+####2.3 - Using the program as an Attendee
-After opening up the program as an speaker, you will see a dropdown menu with the following options:
+After opening up the program as an attendee, you will see a dropdown menu with the following options:
 - messages
 - sign out
 - close program